shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 #### Task summary

-In this lab, you created an Azure Storage Account for VM data migration.
+In this exercise, you created an Azure Storage Account for VM data migration.
 The Hyper-V host (LabVM) was registered with the Migration and Modernization service, using Azure Site Recovery for migration.
 You deployed the Azure Site Recovery Provider on the Hyper-V host and configured replication for on-premises VMs to Azure Migrate Server Migration service.
 Static private IPs were set for the replicated VMs to match their on-premises configurations.
 Finally, the UbuntuWAF, smarthotelweb1, and smarthotelweb2 VMs were successfully migrated to Azure.

 Click on **Next** from the lower right corner to move on to the next page.